jeanpierrefortune/keyple-plugin-springcard-android-pcsc-java-lib/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the Calypso Networks Association project or its community in public spaces.
+This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the SpringCard project or its community in public spaces.
 Examples of representing a project or community include posting via an official social media account, or acting as a project representative at an online or offline event.
 Representation of a project may be further defined and clarified by